- Bunny

 DNA molecules and then simulate DNA replication.

-from various foods that are found in your refrigerator.
-This lesson
+various foods that are found in your refrigerator.
+This lesson is designed

 the letter the coden equals.
 The letters will form words, in this case,